swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

 ### Exercise : Resolve a Conflict

 Step 1 : Resolve the conflict by editing your stats.py file.
-It should look run as expected and should look exactly like your version, but with the PI's changes included.
+It should run as expected and should look exactly like your version, but with the PI's changes included.

 Step 2 : Add the updated version and commit

     $ git add stats.py
-    $ git commit -m "merged from upstream"
-    $ git push origin master
+    $ git rebase --continue

 ## A GitHub Tour